-Is the reach of the law limited to data owners and data processors established or operating in the jurisdiction?
+Is the reach of the law limited to PII owners and processors of PII established or operating in the jurisdiction?

-Yes, it is widely considered that the APPI does not have extraterritorial application.
+Currently, it is widely considered that the APPI does not have extraterritorial application.
 Separately, PII of individuals residing outside of Japan is considered to be protected under the APPI, as long as such PII is held by private business operators established or operating in Japan.

-The 2015 Amended Bill proposes that the APPI will apply when PII owners use or process, outside of Japan, such PII of individuals residing in Japan as was obtained in connection with the provision of goods or services by the PII owners.
+However, following the full implementation of the Amendment, the APPI will apply when PII owners use or process, outside of Japan, such PII of individuals residing in Japan as was obtained in connection with the provision of goods or services by the PII owners.

-9 Covered uses of PII
+Covered uses of PII

 Is all processing or use of PII covered?
-Is a distinction made between those who control or own PII and those who provide services to owners?
+Is a distinction made between those who control or own PII and those who provide PII processing services to owners?

 The APPI distinguishes between: (i) obligations imposed on all private business operators using PII database (for the purposes of this chapter, called PII data users); and (ii) obligations imposed only on those PII data users who control the relevant PII data (for the purposes of this chapter, called PII data owners).
-Generally, service providers are subject to the obligations of PII data owners
+Generally, service providers are subject to the obligations of PII data users but not subject to the obligations of PII data owners.